muthhus/narchy/README.md

  Disjunctions are only virtual operators as perceivable by input and displayed on output.
 They are converted immediately to negated conjunction of negations via DeMorgan's laws.
-By preferring the conjunction representation, temoral information can not be lost through conversion to or from the non-temporal Disjunction type.
+By preferring the conjunction representation, temporal information can not be lost through conversion to or from the non-temporal Disjunction type.

  The default bag type is a Buffered Auto-Forgetting CurveBag which accumulate updates between "commits" in which the changes are later applied.
 Buffering supports rapid high-frequency